-With smartphone brands OnePlus and OPPO — both part of the China-based conglomerate BBK Group — deciding to integrate their businesses, the move has not surprised industry experts as it will only mean leveraging each other’s capabilities in a more deeper and meaningful way, in order to take on behemoth like Xiaomi that has kept top position in the domestic smartphone market for several years in a row.
+With smartphone brands OnePlus and OPPO — both part of the China-based conglomerate BBK Group — deciding to integrate their businesses, the move has not surprised industry experts as it will only mean leveraging each other’s capabilities in a deeper and more meaningful way in order to take on a behemoth like Xiaomi that has kept the top position in the domestic smartphone market for several years in a row.

 For Q1 2021, OPPO grew 12 percent (on-year) and had an 11 percent market share in India.
 OnePlus grew more than 300 percent (YoY) in the same period, driven by the OnePlus Nord and OnePlus 8T shipments, in the country, according to Counterpoint Research.

 OPPO’s affordable A15 series featured in the highest shipped models nationally, along with newly launched 5G models accounting for 8 percent of OPPO’s shipments, says the IDC.

 On the other hand, Xiaomi continued to lead, despite only posting 3 percent (YoY) growth.
 Three of the top 5 models nationally were the Redmi 9/9A/9 Power, accounting for 10 percent of the overall shipments.
 POCO, Xiaomi’s sub-brand, continued to cement its online position, driven by affordable models, according to the latest IDC data.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Thus, it makes sense for OnePlus and OPPO to stitch their operations together and create a formidable force in India.

 OnePlus Founder and CEO Pete Lau took on additional responsibilities last year to oversee product strategy for both OnePlus, positioned as a premium brand, and OPPO, largely a mid-segment player.